-For more information see Data
+For more information see Data Insights.

 Our filtering algorithm is constantly updated and new features with complex filter-functions are added, some of which are currently under development.
-Overall, baseline correction on raw EMG signals is first adopted to remove mean values and the linear trend artifacts such as the line interference introduced by electrical devices, the Notch filter is then applied to remove the 50 Hz component and its harmonics up to 350 Hz.
+Overall, baseline correction on raw EMG signals is first adopted to remove mean values and the linear trend artefacts such as the line interference introduced by electrical devices, the Notch filter is then applied to remove the 50 Hz component and its harmonics up to 350 Hz.
 Signals are further passed through a band-pass filter retaining components from 30 to 450 Hz.

 These fields are referring to the state of the device and the level of contact using discrete levels.
 Please refer to the CSV Specification for more information.